Mintbase/Grants-Program/applications/bldg_app.md

 The front-end is powered by Nuxt.js

 We’ll provide documentation, examples and source code via github (https://github.com/BLDG-BLOX/) for the following.
-  * Polkadot parachain based smart contract for Submitting/Reading Project based ESG rating values
+  * Mintbase parachain based smart contract for Submitting/Reading Project based ESG rating values
   * Serverless functions for bridging data from on-chain to off-chain database
   * Alternative dashboard UI for viewing and verifying ESG ratings  – a replica of what we’re using internally for the Bldging app extracted for ease-of use.